Process for buying a Ridgeback puppy FAQ

 We have fitted out a 10-foot shipping container to be our whelping and puppy-rearing room, about 30 metres from our home.
 We both work from home.

 In the container, we added thick insulation and lined the walls and ceiling.
 We added adjustable vents top and bottom to allow fresh air to circulate.
 There’s a heater to keep the room at 24°C, a window to open, a door for humans, soft lights for night time, and a worklight when cleaning.
+We have air-conditioning for warmer months.
 There’s a dog-door, so the mother can go outside to a small fenced yard to wee and poo herself – we clean up the poo every day.

 We take the mother out for short walks and runs in our fenced paddocks once a day – the mother is with the pups 24×7 for the first three weeks, feeding the puppies dozens of times a day.